psu-efd/Hydrograd.jl/README.md

 Hydrograd heavily relies on [SciML.jl](https://github.com/SciML/SciML.jl), which is a collection of tools for scientific machine learning and differential equation solving.

 ## Overview
-Hydrograd solves the hydrodynamics governing equations using finite volume methods.
+Hydrograd provides ***differentiable models*** for solving the hydrodynamics governing equations with finite volume methods.
 It supports:
 - Forward simulation of flow dynamics
 - Parameter inversion
 - Sensitivity analysis through automatic differentiation